 For more information about research, please call our main office at 412-692-6438.

 Children’s Hospital of Pittsburgh of UPMC established the nation’s first pediatric transplant center in 1981 under the guidance of transplant pioneer Thomas E. Starzl, MD, PhD.
 The hospital has performed more pediatric transplants than any other pediatric transplant center.
 The pediatric transplant program, which achieves patient survival rates that are among the highest in the world, includes:

-Children’s also is recognized as a leader in transplantation-related research.
+Children’s also is recognized as a leader in pediatric transplantation-related research.

 The hospital’s experience with small bowel transplantation illustrates the impact that better anti-rejection drugs and other advances have had on the outcomes of pediatric transplant patients.
 A small bowel transplant presents one of the more challenging recoveries of all transplant procedures.
 The introduction of FK506 made small bowel transplants feasible in the early 1990s, offering lower organ rejection rates than the earlier immunosuppressant, cyclosporine.
 Even with FK506, long-term survival was difficult to achieve among early patients, a fact reflected in the procedure’s overall survival rate of about 50 percent.